Michigan Local Nuc Program

 The Michigan Local Nuc Program

-This page host materials that can be used by local bee groups to increase the number of local bees available to beekeepers.
-It is designed to be a starting point / draft that can be used by clubs so that they can facilitate local nuc sales - clubs should be free to edit/modify/ discard / use these documents however they find useful.
+The Michigan Local Nuc program is designed to be a starting point / draft materials that can be used by bee clubs or other groups who want to promote and facilitate local nuc sales - everyone is free to edit/ modify/ use these documents however they find useful.

 If you have local nucs for sale - list them for free (anywhere in the US) on www.northernbeenetwork.org